 Galapagos Islands.
 Sea iguanas experience

 After visiting Charles Darwin station, we had the afternoon free, so walked around Puerto Ayora and its beautiful beaches.
 While at it, we ran into another group of sea iguanas.
 We started taking enough selfies next to them, to grab this one-in-a-trip chance.
 We noticed locals ignored the iguanas but were friendly to us.
 After walking some more around the beaches we realized that the sea iguanas are everywhere.
-No reason why the locals didn’t mind about them.
+No reason why the locals didn’t mind them.
 Also remarkable is how the iguanas are not afraid of you.
-Later we learned that people in Galapagos grow knowing how to respect animals.
+Later we learned that people in Galapagos grow up knowing how to respect animals.
 All tourists are therefore advised to not disturb them.
 And the animals are remarkably not afraid of humans and don’t feel threatened by us.

 Puerto Ayora – fisherman’s dock, sea lions and gigantic pelicans

 Walking further into the town itself we see a group of people photographing a fisherman’s dock.
 A fisherman had arrived and was starting to clean the fish.
 This had attracted not only the tourists but a group of sea lions and gigantic pelicans.

 The sea lions reminded me of my dog when I’m eating something that she likes and I’m negating it to her.
 The sea lions were trying to get the attention of the fisherman.
 And they were waiting patiently until he would throw them something.
 Not before the pelican was trying to grab the pieces of fish first.

 This show was happening as a tourist teen didn’t get the memo that she shouldn’t get a selfie too close to the pelican.
 And so, the pelican scared the hell out of her by almost biting her in the arm.
 Everyone was laughing, except for her and her family which did get scared at such an angry bird.

 Muelle de Puerto Ayora – Sea World aquarium